JJHPhoto/self_taught_programmer/README.md

 ## Day 9

 Containers in containers time!
 Now I'm thinking of the line "I'll put that in a box inside of an other box inside another box, mail it to myself and smash it with a hammer!"

+## Day 10

+The plan is to finish the Containers challenges.
+We shall see if lack of sleep prevents that.

+Only did three for the locations cause apparently the site I was using had a data quota....
+And I did it wrong.
+I thought I was supposed to make a [] but decided to just make tuples.

+It looks like the main argument for using Sets is the speed of being able to check the membership of a value in a Set.